Snaacky/chiya/README.md

 ## Building from source code

 **Step 1:**
-Download source files to your computer and open up a command line interface at that location.
+Download source files to your computer and open up a command-line-interface at that location.

 **Step 2:**
 Build the [Docker image](https://docs.docker.com/engine/reference/commandline/build/) with the following command: